 The prevention, detection and reporting of bribery is the responsibility of all employees throughout the Group.
 Responsibility for compliance with this policy lies ultimately with management and the Board.

 General Guidance on Financial Controls

-- Budget holders (usually department managers/directors) are responsible for controlling purchasing decisions and overseeing the ordering process for their budget area. - All planned purchases of over £5,000 must-have Chief Executive or FD approval before proceeding.
+- Budget holders (usually department managers/directors) control purchasing decisions and oversee the ordering process for their budget area. - All planned purchases of over £5,000 must have Chief Executive or FD approval before proceeding.